-NM_123456 mRNAs NP_123456 proteins NC_123456 chromosomes VERSION A nucleotide sequence identification number that represents a single, specific sequence in the GenBank database.
-If there is any change to the sequence data (even a single base), the version number will be increased, e.g., U12345.1 → U12345.2, but the accession portion will remain stable.
-The accession.version system of sequence identifiers runs parallel to the GI number system, i.e., when any change is made to a sequence, it receives a new GI number AND an increase to its version number. • GI "GenInfo Identifier" sequence identification number, in this case, for the nucleotide sequence.
+NM_123456 mRNAs NP_123456 proteins NC_123456 chromosomes VEDSION A nucleotide sequence identification number that represents a single, specific sequence in the GenBank database.
+VERSION If there is any change to the sequence data (even a single base), the version number will be increased, e.g., U12345.1 → U12345.2, but the accession portion will remain stable.
+The accession.version system of sequence identifiers runs parallel to the GI number system, i.e., when any change is made to a sequence, it receives a new GI number AND an increase to its version number.
+CI • GI "GenInfo Identifier" sequence identification number, in this case, for the nucleotide sequence.
 If a sequence changes in any way, a new GI number will be assigned.
-A separate GI number is also assigned to each protein translation within a nucleotide sequence record, and a new GI is assigned if the protein translation changes in any way (see below).
-GI sequence identifiers run parallel to the new accession.
-KEYWORDS Word or phrase describing the sequence.
-The Keywords field is present in sequence records primarily for historical reasons, and is not based on a controlled vocabulary.
-SOURCE Free-format information including an abbreviated form of the organism name, sometimes followed by a molecule type. • Organism The formal scientific name for the source organism (genus and species)

-Prepared by: Dr. Barathkumar, S., Assistant Professor , Department of Biotechnology, KAHE Page 15/41 and its lineage, based on the phylogenetic classification scheme used in the NCBI Taxonomy Database.
-Publications by the authors of the sequence that discuss the data reported in the record.
-REFERENCE References are automatically sorted within the record based on date of publication, showing the oldest references first.
+A separate GI number is also assigned to each protein translation within a nucleotide sequence record, and a new GI is assigned if the protein translation changes in any way (see and its lineage, based on the phylogenetic classification scheme used in the NCBI Taxonomy Database.
+REFERENCE Publications by the authors of the sequence that discuss the data reported in the record.
+References are automatically sorted within the record based on date of publication, showing the oldest references first.
 Some sequences have not been reported in papers and show a status of "unpublished" or "in press".
 Various classes of publication can be present in the References field, including journal article, book chapter, book, thesis/monograph, proceedings chapter, proceedings from a meeting, and patent.
 The last citation in the REFERENCE field usually contains information about the submitter of the sequence, rather than a literature citation.
 It is therefore called the "submitter block" and shows the words "Direct Submission" instead of an article title.
 The various subfields under References are searchable in the Entrez search fields noted below. • AUTHORS List of authors in the order in which they appear in the cited article.
 Enter author names in the form: Lastname AB (without periods after the initials). • TITLE Title of the published work or tentative title of an unpublished work.
 Sometimes the words "Direct Submission" instead of an article title. • JOURNAL MEDLINE abbreviation of the journal name.
-(Full spellings can be obtained from the Entrez Journals Database.)
+(Full spellings can be obtained from the Entrez Journals Database .)

 Class: III B.Sc.
-BT Course Code: 16BTU502A Course Name: Bioinformatics Batch: 2016
+BT Course Name: Bioinformatics Course Code: 17BTU502A Batch: 2017

 Class: III B.Sc.
-BT Course Code: 16BTU502A Course Name: Bioinformatics Batch: 2016
+BT Course Name: Bioinformatics Course Code: 17BTU502A Batch: 2017